Skip To Content

 The Public Affairs Manager plays an important role in developing and managing Smart Energy GB’s engagement activity to ensure awareness, understanding and advocacy of the smart meter rollout among political and professional stakeholders.

-Reporting to, and with the support of, the Senior Public Affairs Manager, you will devise and deliver effective public affairs plans to influence political and professional stakeholders in Scotland and Wales as well as in local authorities across Great Britain to persuade them to advocate for the benefits of smart meters.
+Reporting to the Senior Public Affairs Manager, you will deliver effective public affairs campaigns and projects to influence political and professional stakeholders in Westminster, local authorities across GB, businesses and third parties to persuade them to advocate for the benefits of smart meters.

 Working as part of a talented and creative team, you will help to deliver a dynamic public affairs programme which will bring the importance of smart meters to life, galvanise support and get opinion-formers behind smart meters.

-Whilst primarily focusing on delivering public affairs activity and programmes to Scottish stakeholders, you will also support the delivery of our Welsh political and stakeholder activity as well as our GB-wide local authority strategy, communicating to and encouraging local authority leaders to understand and advocate for the benefits of smart meters.
+Whilst primarily focusing on delivering public affairs activity and programmes to Westminster politicians, you will also support the delivery of our GB-wide microbusiness activity, working with professional stakeholders and raising awareness of, and encouraging them to understand and advocate for, the benefits of smart meters for small businesses.

 Key tasks and responsibilities

-• Develop and deliver a programme of activity to advocate to stakeholders in the Scottish Parliament, Senedd, local authorities and the third sector across GB about the smart meter rollout and our policy positions
+• Develop and lead a programme of activity advocating to politicians and stakeholders in Westminster, small businesses, local authorities and the third sector, including meeting with and briefing politicians and key opinion-formers to discuss the smart meter roll-out and Smart Energy GB’s policy positions.

 • Develop and deliver resources for use by elected representatives and other opinion-formers across Great Britain.